 At McCrea Financial Services we have a wealth of knowledge of the taxation system and would be more than happy to assist you in ensuring you leave as much as possible to the people you wish to receive your estate.

 Firstly, we fully review your financial affairs to identify what the current liability is.
 It is also of great importance that we discuss your capital and income needs moving forward as this can have a significant bearing on our advice.
 Whilst it is important for most clients to minimise their potential inheritance tax liability, this must not get in the way of their ongoing way of life.

 We can help with advice around gifting and using your allowances each year.
-You can gift up to £3,000 each year and this is immediately exempt from Inheritance Tax.
 It can also be possible to make regular gifts out of your income which is immediately exempt but great care must be taken around these to ensure that you comply with the rules.
 We work together with a carefully selected panel of trusted professional connections, such as solicitors, who can help ensure your legal affairs (wills and trusts) are set in place correctly to meet your Estate’s requirements.

 If you'd like to make an initial free no-obligation appointment to establish or review your plans, you can contact us by email or by calling the office on 0141 572 1340.